 Most program elements require that proposals be submitted using a two-step process, while other program elements employ a one-step process.
 In the two-step process, Step-1 proposals submitted in response to this NRA will be evaluated by NASA or the NSBRI to determine how well they match one of the stated areas of emphasis identified in the solicited research response area appendices.
 Only those proposals that NASA or the NSBRI considers responsive to their respective areas of emphases will be invited to submit Step-2 proposals.
 NASA reserves the right to act in the best interests of the Federal Government in the matter of acceptance and evaluation of all proposals.
-NASA and the NSBRI may share Step-1 and Step-2 proposals submitted in response to one opportunity within this solicitation may be invited to submit to a Step-2 proposal to a different opportunity within this solicitation.
+NASA and the NSBRI may share Step-1 and Step-2 proposals submitted in response to this solicitation with each other.
+Step-1 proposals submitted in response to one opportunity within this solicitation may be invited to submit to a Step-2 proposal to a different opportunity within this solicitation.
 In the one-step process, proposers will submit only one proposal that is evaluated for merit and relevancy to the Program.